devmoran/gravelpit/README.md

-Gravelpit FAQs
+Gravelpit manual
 ==============

 #### Unique, high-quality sounds for creative projects
-Gravelpit provides bundles of sounds for use in your games, web interfaces, smartphone apps or whatever else
+Gravelpit provides bundles of sounds for use in your games, web interfaces, smartphone apps or whatever else.

 ## Purpose
 This repo will contain technical documentation to support Gravelpit (http://www.gravelpit.co).
 The aim is to put together a mini-manual of some basic principles on audio for the digital world and how best to implement it.